vetchium/spec/vetchium.md

 ### Core Functionalities:

 #### A. Account & Profile Management
 - **Onboarding & Authentication**: Users can only sign up using a professional (work) email address from a domain approved by the platform.
 Public email domains (e.g., gmail.com, yahoo.com) are not permitted for initial registration.
 Standard authentication includes email/password sign-in (with TFA) and a "forgot password" flow.
+After signingup, users can change the primary email address from the work email to their personal email address (gmail or yahoo or whatever).
 - **Handle**: Upon signup, users get a unique handle (username).
 Paid users can check for handle availability and change it.
 - **Profile Building**:
     - **Bio & Picture**: Users can write a professional bio.
 Paid users can upload a profile picture.
     - **Work History**: Users can add, update, and delete entries in their professional work history.
     - **Education & Achievements**: Users can list their educational background and professional achievements.
     - **Official Email**: Users can add and verify multiple official (work) email addresses to their profile to unlock certain features.
-- **Invitations**: Any user can invite others to join the platform.

 #### B. Job Seeking & Applications
 - **Discover Openings**: Users can search, filter (by tags, location, etc.), and view job openings from all employers.
 - **Apply**: Users can apply for any open position.
 - **Manage Applications**: Users can view a list of all their past applications and have the ability to withdraw an active application.
 - **Track Candidacy**:
-    - Users can view the current stage of their application in the hiring pipeline (e.g., "Technical Interview," "Offer Stage"), providing more transparency.
+    - Users can view the current stage of their application in the hiring pipeline, providing more transparency.
     - **Communicate with Hiring Team**: Users can engage in a two-way conversation with the Recruiter and Hiring Manager via the "Candidate Chat" thread on their application.
     - They can view and RSVP to interview invitations scheduled by the employer.

 #### C. Networking & Social Interaction
 - **User & Company Profiles**: Users can view the profiles of other professionals and follow companies.
-- **Following**: Users can follow/unfollow other users and companies to see their posts in their home timeline.
+- **Following**: Users can follow/unfollow other users and companies to see their posts in own timeline.
 - **Posts & Timeline**:
     - Users can create posts to share with their followers and the wider community.
 (Free users have limits).
     - The home timeline shows a feed of posts from followed users and organizations.